concourse/docker-image-resource/README.md

   build.

 * `build_args`: *Optional.* A map of Docker build-time variables.
-These will be available as environment variables during the Docker build, but will not persist in the intermediate or final images.
+These will be available as environment variables during the Docker build.
+While not stored in the image layers, they are stored in image metadata and so it is recommend to avoid using these to pass secrets into the build context.
+In multi-stage builds `ARG`s in earlier stages will not be copied to the later stages, or in the metadata of the final stage.

   Example: